nakataXmodem/hadal/README.md

 - Enable Nginx caching for static files
 - Use database connection pooling
 - Implement Redis for session storage (if needed)
-- Add CDN for static assets in production